 Frank von Hippel (Dept. Biological Sciences, UAA)

 This ongoing project initially received funding from the UA Natural Resources fund to examine the water quality of Chester Creek using a community-based service-learning approach that incorporates undergraduate students in a variety of classes doing environmental sampling and analysis as part of their course work.
 Nine "priority" sample sites along Chester Creekwere chosen by the working group of faculty members (in biology, chemistry, geology, geomatics and engineering) in conjunction with community partners from various municipal, state and federal agencies.
 As part of this collaborative effort, students in Biol.
 340: General Microbiology (Spring 2003, 2004, 2005) and Biol.
 450: Microbial Ecology (Fall 2003) conducted a variety of microbiological analyses on water and sediments from Chester Creek.
-Data will be analyzed and interpreted in the context of data collected from students in other classes across the represented disciplines in order to get an overall picture of water quality, identify "hot spots" of poor water quality, and generate suggestions for creek remediation.
-Undergraduate students conducting independent research in the lab "bridge the gap" by participating in the UAA-WATER program.

 The Chester Creek projects continues a long-term partnership with the Russian Jack Community Council to meet the need for water quality information.
 Students provide a community service while learning hands-on applications for monitoring, watershed health, and human health impacts.
 This year focuses on the re-assessment of water and habitat quality in light of the restoration of the lagoon and uses GIS to analyze and map data.